interkosmos/fortran-lua53/README.md

 Use [xmake](https://github.com/xmake-io/xmake) to build fortran-lua53:

 ```
-$ xmake
+$ xmake -j1
 ```

-Link your Fortran applications with `-llua-5.3`.
+Link your Fortran applications statically against Lua 5.3 or dynamically with `-llua-5.3`.

 ## Example
 The following basic example shows how to call the Lua function `hello()` in